WhosMadeer/shutdown-raycast/README.md

 # Timed Controlled Shutdown for Raycast

 A Raycast extension that allows users to schedule a controlled shutdown for their system, ensuring tasks can complete before powering down.
+I made this because I wanted to simplify scheduling shutdowns so that I didn't need to have an extra terminal window to manage it

 ## Features